Key Takeaways

 Procedure

-Narrowing a wide or broad nose is never a minor surgery and should always be performed by an experienced plastic surgeon.
+Narrowing a wide or broad nose is never a minor surgery and should always be performed by an experienced specialist plastic surgeon.

 Dr Doyle always performs significant nasal surgery under general anaesthesia (which means you are unconscious).
 It is always combined with numbing of the nose with local anaesthesia mixed with adrenaline to minimise bleeding.
-This local anaesthetic is administered once you are asleep.
+The local anaesthetic is administered once you are asleep.

 The wide nose surgery is of two types: open rhinoplasty and closed rhinoplasty.
 Open rhinoplasty is performed when the nose needs a major reconstruction or shaping of bone is required, as it provides greater access to the inside of the nose.
 This approach is Dr Doyle’s preferred technique.